Marilyn Monroe's extraordinarily kind gesture that helped Ella Fitzgerald's career

 “My very favorite person, and I love her as a person as well as a singer, I think she's the greatest and that's Ella Fitzgerald,” Monroe once said.

-Monroe’s longtime friend Amy Greene discussed her love for the Black singer, saying she played her records all the time.
-She also discussed how Monroe got Fitzgerald booked at the popular restaurant club Mocambo.
+Monroe’s longtime friend Amy Greene discussed the star's love for the Black singer, saying Monroe played Fitzgerald's records all the time.
+Greene also discussed how Monroe got Fitzgerald booked at the popular restaurant club Mocambo.
 Apparently the club did not book Black artists unless they were “beautiful.”
 Despite her amazing voice, Fitzgerald’s appearance did not meet the booking manager’s standards.

 “Marilyn read this in the paper and got very annoyed,” Greene recalled, “and called the manager and said, ‘Hi, this is Marilyn Monroe and if you rebook Ella Fitzgerald I will come every night to hear her sing.’
 Both shows!”